 TKE West Circa Early 1960s

-By the early 1960’s TKE had established itself as a leading fraternity at USC.
+By the early 1960’s TKE had established itself as a leading fraternity at Southern California.
 In this photo you see the house transitioning.
 The new dining room, added in 1955, looks pretty much the same as it does today.
 The front porch still has its curved design and decorative doors.
 The library has not yet been added and of course there is no front deck.

 TKE Houses Ranked #2